AceMouty/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-	 NodeList look like arrays with their syntax however this data type only has access to one array like method, the `forEach` method.
+	 NodeList look like arrays with their syntax and structure however this data type only has access to one array like method, the `forEach` method.
 If you want to have accesss to the rest of all the array methods you have to use `Array.from()`.

 5. What is a component?

 	 A `component` is a samller part or an element of a larger whole.
 Components are single modular pieces of reuseable code that can be used like legos to build a big end product that has a bunch of little pieces to it.
 Componets can stand on their own, all you need to do is pass data to it and it will build out an entire lego piece for you.
-Components are mad up of JS, HTML and CSS.
+Components are made up of JS, HTML and CSS.

 ### Git Set up